-Discipline is most effective when it deals directly with the problem at the time and place it occurs, and in a way that students view as fair and impartial.
-School personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to grow in self- discipline.
+Consequences, and if needed, disciplinary action, are most effective when they deal directly with the problem at the time and place it occurs and in a way that students view as fair and impartial.
+School personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to grow in self-discipline.

-Disciplinary action, when necessary, will be firm, fair and consistent regardless of actual or perceived race, weight, color, national origin, ethnic group, religion, religious practice, gender identity or sexual orientation, sex or disability so as to be most effective in changing student behavior.
-In determining the appropriate disciplinary action, school personnel authorized to impose disciplinary penalties will consider the following:
+Consequences and disciplinary action, when necessary, will be firm, fair and consistent so as to be most effective in changing student behavior.
+In determining the appropriate disciplinary consequences, school personnel authorized to impose disciplinary consequences will consider the following: